 The Jaybird X3 have a slightly worse wireless latency and battery life than the X2, but they're a bit more customizable thanks to the MySound app support.
 They won't be the ideal headphones to watch videos or to game with on your mobile device but have a decent wireless range and an above-average battery life for an in-ear model.
 Unfortunately, they have a charging dongle which is a bit restrictive and can be frustrating if you do not have it on you at all times.

 The Jaybird X3 have a decent battery life but didn't last as long as the X2 in our battery drain test.
 They only manage to squeeze out about 7 hours of continuous playtime at moderate volumes.
 This should be okay for most listeners but may be a bit short if you need to use your headphones for long listening sessions throughout your day.
 They charged a bit faster than the X2 but not by much.
 However, the dongle charging mechanism will be a bit frustrating, particularly if you do not have it on you at all times.
-They also do not automatically turn off if you stop listening to audio (unless you disconnect your Bluetooth source) but they have a pretty good standby time.
+They also do not automatically turn off if you stop listening to audio (unless you disconnect your Bluetooth source), but they have a pretty good standby time.
+If you like the Jaybird design and want an even better battery life than the X2, then consider the more recent Tarah Pro instead.

 The Jaybird MySound has an excellent parametric equalizer and a community-oriented design that lets you share your preset with other X3 owners.
 While they lack some additional features like room effects and an in-app player, the app still feels like a useful tool to personalize the sound profile to better match your tastes and mood.